its-dart/dart-tools/README.md

 # Check that auth is set up and stop if not, can remove this once everything is set up
 is_logged_in(should_raise=True)

-# Create a new task called 'Update the landing page'
-# With priority 'Critical' (i.e. p0) and with the 'marketing' tag
+# Create a new task called 'Update the landing page' with priority 'Critical' (i.e. p0) and with the 'marketing' tag
 new_task = create_task(
     "Update the landing page", priority_int=0, tag_titles=["marketing"]
 )